SNV at AFS Forum 2025: Full agenda of our sessions and youth activities

 Tuesday, 2 September | 10:30-12:00 GMT

 Young entrepreneurs across West Africa are leading innovative agri-food solutions in the face of compounding challenges including climate change, food insecurity, and economic inequality.
 Yet access to finance remains a persistent barrier.
 This session will explore how targeted support – particularly technical assistance – can bridge the gap between promising ideas and investment readiness.
-The event will feature real-world examples of youth-led businesses using innovation to scale impact.
+The session will feature real-world examples of youth-led businesses using innovation to scale impact.
 Speakers will share practical experiences on building capacity, improving bankability, and unlocking blended finance.
 Youth voices will be at the heart of the conversation, while ecosystem actors reflect on how enabling environments and public-private partnerships can help de-risk early-stage enterprises.
 The session aims to catalyse new collaborations and mobilise inclusive investment across the region.

 Location: Press Conference Room